rhmatti/Current-Density-Deconvolution/README.md

       * This is the physical spacing between the data points in `dataFile` in units of mm

       d.
 Variable `dec.R`:
-      * This is the radius of the detector aperture (for circular aperture detectors)
+      * This is the radius of the detector aperture (for circular aperture detectors) in units of mm

 3. Run the script